 Bank of America Business Line of Credit

-Bank of America offers a business line of credit starting at $25,000 with an interest rate as low as 5.50% depending on credit history.
+Bank of America offers a business line of credit starting at $25,000.
 Plus, borrowers earn rewards based on the business bank balance and for adding more Bank of America products to their accounts.

 PNC Business Line of Credit

-PNC technically has three lines of credit on offer for businesses.
-The Choice Credit requires no collateral and boasts easy access to funds between $20,000 and $100,000.
-It also offers the Secured Line of Credit, which does require collateral for lines of credit between $100,000 and $3 million.
+PNC technically has multiple lines of credit on offer for businesses.
+One of these options is the Choice Credit requires no collateral and boasts easy access to funds between $20,000 and $100,000.
 Interest rates and details vary between products and depend on business creditworthiness.